-The GDPR was approved and adopted by the EU Parliament in April 2016.
-The regulation will take effect after a two-year transition period and, unlike a Directive it does not require any enabling legislation to be passed by government; it will be in force May 2018.
+GDPR was approved and adopted by the EU Parliament in April 2016.
+The regulation will take effect after a two-year transition period and, unlike a Directive, it does not require any enabling legislation to be passed by government; it will be enforced in May 2018.

 With Brexit on the horizon, should a UK firm still continue with GDPR planning and preparation?

-Yes!
+Yes.
 If you process data about EU citizens with regards to selling goods or services you fall within the scope of the new GDPR rules, so you need to comply.
-However if your activities are within the UK only, then we are still unsure on the exact position, however expect an equivalent set of rules to be implemented within UK law.
+However, if your activities are within the UK only, then we are still unsure on the exact position.
+We expect an equivalent set of rules to be implemented within UK law.
 Bear in mind the UK fully supported GDPR through its inception to passing the final legal hurdles to become what it is today.

 Who does the GDPR affect?

 The scope within the EU is clear.
 All firms who process personal data are impacted.
-However there is serious concern to the extra territorial impact of the new rules.
-If you are a firm outside the EU and offer goods or services to EU citizens you are then inscope.
-Therefore ALL companies processing and holding such personal data regardless of location should be implementing compliance.
+There is concern regarding extra territorial impact of the new rules.
+If you are a firm outside the EU and offer goods or services to EU citizens you are in scope.
+Therefore, ALL companies processing and holding such personal data, regardless of location should be implementing compliance.

 What are the penalties?